Kemp Natural Resources Station Policy Statement

 Check-in and Departure

 Visitors to the Kemp Natural Resources Station should check in with Station staff upon arrival.
-This will inform Station staff of one's safe arrival and provide the opportunity for orientation to Station facilities.
-Group leaders must complete a Kemp Use Record before departure.
-Blank Use Records are posted in the Cabin, Kitchen & Dining Hall, and Mead Residence Hall.
-All guest names must appear on the Use Record.
+This will inform Station staff of one’s safe arrival and provide the opportunity for orientation to Station facilities.
+Group leaders must complete a Kemp User Record before departure.
+Blank User Records are posted in the Cabin, Kitchen & Dining Hall, and Mead Residence Hall.
+All guest names must appear on the User Record.

 All Kemp Natural Resources Station buildings and vehicles are SMOKE-FREE.
 Per UW policy, smoking is not permitted near exits and entrances of buildings, except at a reasonable distance (25 feet or more).
+Smoking includes the burning of any type of lighted pipe, cigar, cigarette, or any other smoking equipment or the use of electronic smoking devices including, but not limited to, an electronic cigarette, cigar, cigarillo, or pipe.
 Use extreme care when extinguishing burning materials.
 Dispose of cigarette butts in outdoor urns only.

 Speed limits are 15 miles per hour on all Station roads.
 The Station is home to an abundant variety of wildlife, including many deer, making speeding hazardous.
 Also, our neighbors are sensitive to traffic activity.
 Please SLOW down and enjoy the scenery.
 Park vehicles only in designated areas.